dehora/nakadi-java/README.md

 `NakadiException` which allows you to catch all errors under one type.
 The `NakadiException` embeds a `Problem` object which can be examined.
-Nakadi's API uses Problem JSON ([RFC7807](https://tools.ietf.org/html/rfc7807)) to describe errors).
+Nakadi's API uses Problem JSON ([RFC7807](https://tools.ietf.org/html/rfc7807)) to describe errors.
 Local errors also contain Problem descriptions.

 The client will also throw an `IllegalArgumentException` in a number of places where null fields are not accepted or sensible as values, such as required